mkeke/2021-slide-puzzle/readme.md

 ## October 30th

 The options pane is annoying and too complicated to use.
 I'm going to put the icons to the left of the gear, and let the gear toggle the visibility.
 Now the user can choose to have the options always visible or not.
 Adding a transition on opacity when toggling the visibility.
 Smooth af.

+Now, for the drag-drop.
+Adding class droppable to the parent container.
+When the user drags an image over the page, the background color should respond to that.
+Dropping the image, we must set it on the appropriate containers, and remove the default image class. selecting a custom image, state.customImage must be set to false again

 ## October 31st